-Chimerix, Inc. is a biopharmaceutical company committed to discovering, developing and commercializing medicines that improve outcomes for immunocompromised patients.
+Chimerix, Inc. is a biopharmaceutical company committed to discovering, developing and commercializing medicines that improve outcomes for patients with life-threatening diseases.
 We were founded in 2000 based on the promise of our proprietary lipid conjugate technology to unlock the potential of some of the most broad-spectrum antivirals by enhancing their antiviral activity and safety profiles in convenient dosing regimens.
-Our lead compound, brincidofovir (BCV), is in development as an oral and intravenous (IV) formulation for the prevention and treatment of DNA viruses, including smallpox, adenoviruses, and the human herpesviruses.
-The Company is in clinical development of CMX521, the first direct-acting antiviral specifically for the treatment and prevention of norovirus.
-In addition, we have an active discovery program focusing on viral targets for which limited or no therapies are currently available.
+We are developing brincidofovir (BCV) for the treatment of smallpox.